nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ## Access I/O via sysfs

+There are several pins that can be configured as digital input and output on the C.H.I.P.
+Pro.
+Check out the [Multiplexing table](https://docs.getchip.com/chip_pro.html#gr8-pins-and-multiplexing-on-c-h-i-p-pro)  to see what is available on C.H.I.P.
+Pro.

 GPIO is accessed through a [sysfs interface](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt).
-Below are some basic exercises to check if the digital in/out pins are are working correctly.
+By default, **PE4 - PE11** are set as eight digital I/Os ready for you to use (CSI_D0 - CSI_D7).
+Each pin can be addressed by its number that is dependent on what Linux kernel you are developing with.
+To find out the pins numbers of  on Below are some basic exercises to check if the digital in/out pins are are working correctly.

 **Debian** - use `sudo` to gain permission while logged in as default `chip` user.